 Your Playbook Should Prepare Employees for Interaction in Social

-With over 2.25 billion people on Facebook alone, social media is no longer the exclusive domain of young people.
+With billions of people on Facebook alone, social media is the water cooler of our time.
 Employees at your company share their thoughts, photos, and videos at the drop of a hat without much thought.
 Consequently, it’s important to lay out your company’s expectations for employees in the social media playbook in a way that encourages people to participate carefully and productively, to the degree that your organization decides is appropriate.

 How much should employees participate?